webdragon63/Secom/README.md

 cd secom
 ```
 # Executions
-Just type on your terminal
+Just type `bash secom.sh` on your terminal to execute the tool
-`bash secom.sh` and the tool will run.